All Posts

 • What does Prep orientation look like in Term 4?

-• How do you support children who are young for the cohort?
+• How do you support children who are young for the year level?

 • How do you communicate with families during the first month of Prep?